-- 4.34 The IT Support Officers from the IT Department provide support to both staff and students both on site and off site. - 4.35 Staff and students who require IT support are advised to lodge an IT service ticket via email or phone.
-Email: itservicedesk@ozford.edu.au Phone: 8663 7188 Ext: 111. - 4.36 The IT Department will respond to all service request tickets promptly.
+- 4.33 The ITS Services team provide support to both staff and students both on site and off site. - 4.34 Staff and students who require IT support are advised to lodge an IT service ticket via email or phone.
+Email: itservicedesk@ozford.edu.au Phone: 8663 7188 Ext: 111. - 4.35 The ITS Services team will respond to all service request tickets promptly.